 Taxpayers with \$2,500 average quarterly liability for withholding tax during the prior tax year are required to file electronically.
-There is also a mandatory electronic funds transfer (EFT) threshold for businesses with a withholding tax liability of \$20,000, or more, to make Arizona tax payments electronically.
+There is also a mandatory electronic funds transfer (EFT) threshold for businesses with a withholding tax liability of \$500 or more, to make Arizona tax payments electronically beginning January 1, 2021.
 Taxpayers who do not make the payment by EFT will be subject to a 5% penalty.
 To make EFT payments please visit www.
 AZTaxes.gov and register your business.